Man of a Thousand Faces (song)

-"Man of a Thousand Faces" is the lead single from British neo-progressive rock band Marillion's ninth studio album This Strange Engine, released on 2 June 1997 by Castle Communications imprint Raw Power.
+"Man of a Thousand Faces" is the lead single from British neo-prog band Marillion's ninth studio album This Strange Engine, released on 2 June 1997 by Castle Communications imprint Raw Power.
 It was the band's first single since they departed from EMI Records in 1995.
 Reflecting the decline in popularity for Marillion, the song reached only the number 98 on the UK Singles Chart.
 A music video was created for "Man of a Thousand Faces".